Retirement Living TV: History

 RLTV was founded by John C. Erickson, CEO and Chairman of Erickson Retirement Communities, a privately held company based in Baltimore, Maryland, and founded in 1983.
 Comcast was an early investor in the network.
 RLTV hired Gerontologist Alexis Abramson, PhD. and her team of researchers including Dr. Marsha Riggio to hone and support their marketing and programming strategy.

-RLTV sponsored the Daytona 500 car of NASCAR veteran, 64-year-old James Hylton, and produced the documentary Yellow Mountain Road: The James Hylton Story.
+In 2007, RLTV sponsored the Daytona 500 car of 72-year-old James Hylton, and produced the documentary Yellow Mountain Road: The James Hylton Story.

 On April 16, 2007, RLTV signed an exclusive distribution agreement with Canadian media company S-VOX.
 Under the terms of the deal, content from RLTV airs on One and VisionTV.
 In addition, the two broadcasters co-produced original programming that aired on S-VOX networks.

 In 2017, Retirement Living TV, LLC announced the network would wind down operations as a traditional network, a process that ended around December 31 of that year.
 At the time, it stated that it would continue to produce content, and launch a streaming channel for Apple TV, Roku and Amazon Fire TV the next year.
 The E. W. Scripps Company purchased RLTV's transponder space and began using the channel space for Newsy, its theretofore online-only news channel.
 The online version of the network never launched, and as of 2021, the network's website is offline.
 Newsy itself pursued a new distribution model and ended distribution over the former RLTV space on June 30, 2021.
+What is now known as Scripps News later ceased broadcasting over-the-air on November 16, 2024 as a reorganizing of Scripps moving the news channel from a digital subchannel network to a streaming-only channel.